ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 Assembly Solutions Ltd (or for short you can call us ASL), is a Bolton based manufacturer of electrical cable assemblies, wiring looms & harnesses, and control panels.

-We're an award winning family business who pride themselves on driving family values.
-We're passionate about building strong relationships that are reliable, loyal and trustworthy. \
+We're a friendly award winning family business and pride ourselves on delivering an exceptional service.
+Our family values run right through the company and we're passionate about building strong relationships that are reliable, loyal and trustworthy. \
 \
 Customer Satisfaction and Quality is always our priority, and we demonstrate this by maintaining the International Standards of ISO 9001 and ISO 45001. \
 \